 National Addictions Awareness Week

 CCSA understands that each of our partners and communities of people who use drugs have their own experiences, perspectives and preferred language.
 We appreciate that the term “addiction” can be stigmatizing for some communities and an important part of the conversation for others.
-Seeking to raise awareness about substance use health, addictions and people who use drugs is an important goal we all share as we seek to improve health and wellbeing.
+Seeking to raise awareness about substance use health, addictions and people who use drugs is an important goal we share as we seek to improve health and well-being.

 The discussion around NAAW can be emotionally difficult.
 We encourage people to reach out for help or get support in these sometimes-difficult conversations.
 Please continue to send us feedback as we strive to be better partners.